 And now for something slightly different.

-- The part and the whole: For starters, contrary to common usage, Big Ben is actually the nickname of a single bell—not the clock itself, the tower in which it is installed, or the building of which the tower is a part.
+- The part and the whole: For starters, contrary to common usage, Big Ben is actually the nickname of a single bell—not of the clock itself, the tower in which it is installed, or the building of which the tower is a part.
 The building is the Palace of Westminster, commonly known as the Houses of Parliament.
-The clock tower of the Palace of Westminster (a catchy name if I ever heard one) houses the clock—officially known as the Great Clock of Westminster.
+The tower that houses the clock was previously known as the Clock Tower of the Palace of Westminster, but was renamed the Elizabeth Tower in 2012, in honor of Queen Elizabeth II’s Diamond Jubilee.
+The tower, in turn, houses the clock—officially known as the Great Clock of Westminster.
 It has four faces, one very large bell, and four smaller bells.
-The largest bell, which chimes on the hour—and which, by the way, is not visible from the outside of the tower—is the Great Bell of Westminster, or Big Ben for short.
+The largest bell, which chimes on the hour—and which, by the way, is not visible from the outside—is the Great Bell of Westminster, or Big Ben for short.
 It was cast in 1856 and is one of Britain’s largest bells, at 9 feet (3m) in diameter.

 - For whom the bell is named: According to most accounts, Big Ben was named after Sir Benjamin Hall, Commissioner of Works at the time of the bell’s construction.
 Sir Benjamin was a large man, and so the nickname seemed appropriate given the size of the bell.
 However, others say the clock was named after champion boxer Benjamin Caunt.
 In either case, it was a man named Benjamin who had the nickname “Big Ben” first.